umasubra/ExcelJsDocumentation/resources/worksheetcollection.md

 ### getItem(param: string)

-Get Worksheet object properties based on name or id.
+Gets a worksheet object by name or id.

 #### Syntax
 ```js